 Both provide excellent activation to various muscle groups, but the American kettlebell swing may provide superior activation to your upper back and shoulder muscles like the deltoids and rhomboids due to the end position overhead.

-On the other hand, Russian kettlebell swing’s reduced range of motion makes it more beginner-friendly and features a lower risk of injury while still boasting a competitive array of benefits.
+On the other hand, the Russian kettlebell swing’s reduced range of motion makes it more beginner-friendly and features a lower risk of injury while still boasting a competitive array of benefits.

 What can I do instead of kettlebell swings?